dasniko/keycloak-extensions-demo/README.md

 ## Keycloak User Storage Provider

-[PeanutsUserProvider](./user-provider) - demo user storage provider, providing some members of the peanuts in a read-only mode, via an external API.
+[Flintstones- & Peanuts-UserProvider](./user-provider) - demo user storage providers, providing some members of the respective families in a read-only mode.

 ## Keycloak Authenticators